-Key audit matter

-Revenue recognition

-Refer to Notes 15 and 28.24 to the consolidated financial statements.
-Ascertaining completeness of the Group's retail games segment particularly on traditional bingo and electronic games, both online and onsite, requires significant audit attention primarily due to its material contribution to the Group's total consolidated revenue and the significant volume of traditional bingo and electronic gaming transactions that are processed either manually or through automated systems.
+Key audit matter How our audit addressed the key audit matter Revenue recognition We addressed the matter through the following procedures: Refer to Notes 15 and 28.24 to the consolidated financial statements.
+Obtained understanding of the Group's Ascertaining completeness of the Group's revenue recognition policies in accordance retail games segment particularly on with PFRS 15, Revenue from Contracts with traditional bingo and electronic games, both Customers, and the related business online and onsite, requires significant audit processes and information technology (IT) attention primarily due to its material environment: contribution to the Group's total consolidated With the assistance of our IT specialists, we revenue and the significant volume of evaluated the design and tested the operating traditional bingo and electronic gaming effectiveness of the IT general controls over transactions that are processed either the relevant IT systems and the related manually or through automated systems. automated and manual controls surrounding revenue recognition;